toncelli-j-neu/toncelli-j-neu/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on Fundies 1
+- 🔭 I’m currently working on Fundies 1 at Northeastern
 - 🌱 I’m currently learning Racket and Python
 - 👯 I’m looking to collaborate on projects for AI club
 - 💬 Ask me about my other projects